UUPharmacometrics/xpose4/README.md

 ## Installation

-To install xpose you will need R (\>= version 2.2.0).
+To install xpose you will need R (&gt;= version 2.2.0).
 To install Xpose in R use one of the following methods:

 -   latest stable release – From CRAN.
 Write at the R command line:

     ``` r
     install.packages("xpose4")
     ```

 -   Latest development version – from Github.
 Note that the command below installs the “master” (development) branch; if you want the release branch from Github add `ref="release"` to the `install_github()` call.

     ``` r
     # install.packages("devtools")
     devtools::install_github("UUPharmacometrics/xpose4")